pascalgn/automerge-action/README.md

   When an empty string (`""`) is given, all pull requests will be merged.

 - `MERGE_REMOVE_LABELS`: The labels to automatically remove from a pull request once it has been merged by the action.
 The default value is `""`.
+[NB - due to a bug this currently deletes the label from the repo altogether]

   This option can be a comma-separated list of labels that will be removed.